Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 1. An HP desktop All-in-One 27-dpl-xxx, with a 27" screen.
 2. An Hp laptop 15t-dw200, with a 15" screen.
-3. An Amazon Fire HD10, with a 10" screen.
+3. A Boost Mobile phone cp3705AS CoolPad, with a 6 1/2" screen.

-4. A Boost Mobile phone cp3705AS CoolPad, with a 6 1/2" screen.
+Each device tested perfectly and matched the image on DevTools.

 ### Developer Tools